zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

     * `healthCheckRelativeUrl: /application/health`.
 This results in the URL:
     `${baseUrl}/application/health`

-* **routedServices**
+* **routes**

     The routing rules between the gateway service and your service.

-    * **routedServices.gatewayUrl**
+    * **routes.gatewayUrl**

-        Both gateway-url and service-url parameters specify how the API service endpoints are mapped to the API gateway endpoints.
-The gateway-url parameter sets the target endpoint on the gateway.
+        Both _gateway-url_ and _service-url_ parameters specify how the API service endpoints are mapped to the API gateway endpoints.
+The _gateway-url_ parameter sets the target endpoint on the gateway.

-    * **routedServices.serviceUrl**
+    * **routes.serviceUrl**

-        Both gateway-url and service-url parameters specify how the API service endpoints are mapped to the API gateway endpoints.
-The service-url parameter points to the target endpoint on the gateway.
+        Both _gateway-url_ and _service-url_ parameters specify how the API service endpoints are mapped to the API gateway endpoints.
+The _service-url_ parameter points to the target endpoint on the gateway.

 ## Add and validate the definition in the API Mediation Layer